|About Us News Resources Login Become a member Help Search|

 “Good morning, Lady Elemmirë,” Angren replied as both he and Fanar almost fell over themselves to come to attention in her presence.
-Thranduil turned away disgustedly to resume Bragolach’s interrupted grooming, and Galadhmir faded back into the shadows whence he had come.
+Thranduil, disgusted, turned away to resume Bragolach’s interrupted grooming, and Galadhmir faded back into the shadows.
 “Is there aught we may do for you?
 Bring a horse for your pleasure?”

 “No, my thanks to you,” she assured him with unshakeable poise.
 “I am certain I shall have assistance enough, and the king does not employ you to saddle mounts for ladies.
 Doubtless there are other more pressing errands for you to fulfill.”
 She punctuated this directive with a knowing smile, like the soft glow of moonlight on the ocean waves.

 Thranduil gave little heed to the proceedings, glad merely to see them go, and somewhat indebted to the lady in that regard.
 He could not afford to be blamed now for granting an insolent herald a broken jaw, greatly though he had been tempted.
-Here, he reminded himself, he was to exhibit exemplary behavior, the same admonition his mother was wont to remind him.
+Here, he reminded himself, he must exhibit exemplary behavior, as his mother was wont to remind him.
 There were indeed a few disadvantages in no longer being one’s own master, but they were simply to be endured.

 Angren and Fanar left in the same rushing rumble in which they had come, and when the noise of their departure at last settled with the haze of dust the whole place seemed unnaturally quiet.
 It was pleasant.